United States Fencing Association: Curtis McDowald

 In June 2023, USA Today reported that fencer Curtis McDowald through his misbehavior at the 2023 Pan American Fencing Championships may have severely damaged the opportunity of his entire Team USA men's épée squad to compete at the 2024 Paris Olympics.
 USA Fencing released a statement saying: "We are disappointed by Curtis's actions and regret that they have harmed Team USA's chances of fielding a men's épée team for the 2024 Olympics.
 Following a hearing, Curtis has been formally removed from the Pan-American Championships team pending potential further review after the tournament.
 He will not be eligible to fence at the 2023 Fencing World Championships in Milan, Italy."
 The statement effectively barred McDowald from competing at the 2023 World Fencing Championships.
 In August 2025, McDowald was suspended by USA Fencing for a five-year period for violating its rules of conduct.

 Ivan Lee

 In 2025, after two criminal convictions for sexual misconduct, former Olympian and USA Fencing chairman Ivan Lee was stripped of his membership in the USA Fencing Hall of Fame and received a lifetime ban from SafeSport.

 Stephanie Turner

-In March 2025, Maryland fencer Stephanie Turner refused to fence trans woman opponent Red Sullivan, instead calling her a man, taking a knee in protest, and removing her mask, earning a disqualification.
+In March 2025, Maryland fencer Stephanie Turner refused to fence trans woman opponent Red Sullivan, instead calling her a man, taking a knee in protest, and removing her mask, earning a disqualification for unsportsmanlike conduct.
 The video of this incident went viral, and Sullivan was removed from her college's fencing team; along with a congressional hearing being held on the incident.
-USA Fencing subsequently agreed to restrict women's fencing to cisgender women only, whereas prior there had been 50 transgender fencers among the USFA's 40,000.
+USA Fencing subsequently agreed to restrict women's fencing to cisgender women only.
+USFA had previously stated that there were fewer than 50 transgender fencers among the 40,000 registered USA Fencing members.